-Diploma in Sound Therapy with musician & sound healer Tim Wheater at Elizabeth Wither (founder of the Healing Animal organisation) in West Sussex.
+Diploma in Sound Therapy with musician & sound healer Tim Wheater at Elizabeth Whiter (founder of the Healing Animal Organisation) in West Sussex.

 …and how it works?